ohmysmtp/docs/docs/overview/introduction.md

 - **Static IP addresses are not available**, our IP addresses are shared by other customers to maximise delivery rates and decrease time to inbox

-- **Additional SPF configuration is not required**, we use the return path header of the email to ensure all SPF checks pass
+- **Additional SPF and DMARC configuration is optional**, we use the return path header of the email to ensure all SPF checks pass without this, but you can enable these in the [verification](../guide/verification.md) section if required

 - **Only HTTPS is supported**, HTTP without encryption is insecure and we just don't support it